Andy White (singer-songwriter)

 Andy White (born 28 May 1962) is a Northern Irish singer-songwriter, poet and author, born in Belfast.
-He started writing poetry and music early, penning a poem called "Riots" aged nine.
-He attended Methodist College Belfast.
-He studied English Literature at Robinson College, Cambridge, graduating in 1984.
+He started writing poetry and music early, penning poems including one called "Riots" aged nine which was later included in his first collection.
+Playing bass and then acoustic guitar, White attended Methodist College Belfast and studied English Literature at Robinson College, Cambridge, graduating in 1984.

 He released his first EP Religious Persuasion in 1985 on Stiff Records, and debut album Rave on Andy White in 1986.
-Since then he has released thirteen solo albums plus numerous compilations and live albums, and has collaborated with many other artists including Peter Gabriel, Sinéad O'Connor and English producer John Leckie.
+Since then he has released fourteen solo albums plus numerous compilations and live albums, and has collaborated with many other artists including Peter Gabriel, Sinéad O'Connor and English producer John Leckie.
 White won Ireland's Hot Press Songwriter of the Year Award in 1993.

 In 1995, he released an album (Altitude) with Tim Finn (of Split Enz) and Liam Ó Maonlaí (of Hothouse Flowers); the trio recorded as ALT.
+In 2023, White and Finn collaborated on the album AT.

-His most recent studio album is This garden is only temporary (2022).
+White's most recent album of new works is Good Luck I Hope You Make It (2024), his first wholly spoken word recording.
+His current release is The night is approaching though some would say it was morning (2025), a live album recorded on 14 July 2023 in Abbey Road Studio Two, produced by John Leckie and containing performances of songs from all stages of his career.

-A book of lyrics and poems, The Music Of What Happens, was published in 1999 by Belfast-based Lagan Press.
+A book of lyrics and poems, The Music Of What Happens, was published in 1999 by Lagan Press.
 In 2009, his first work of prose (21st Century Troubadour) was published, also by Lagan, with a second volume of poetry (Stolen Moments) (Another Lost Shark Press, Brisbane) following in 2011.
-A double CD collection 21st Century Troubadour (2012), was based around the book of the same name.
+A double CD collection 21st Century Troubadour was released in 2012 to accompany the book of the same name.